(please see part one here: Saber and Coin)

 Qi ordered many sabers for his troops: For his calvary units he required 1152 Yao Dao and 432 Long Dao.
 For his infantry, the ratio was reversed with 1080 Long Dao and 213 Yao Dao being supplied.
 Obviously, The use of the shield is suitable for infantry, but the Yao Dao was also a calvary weapon.

 He mentions often, as do other Ming authors, that systems for the use of sabers and other such weapons have been lost.
 This is presumably lost to the military, and Qi then famously tried to gather techniques and method from local martial arts of his time.
-While he names some of these arts in the Ji Xiao Xin Shu, it is a matter of some mystery and controversy exactly which arts he is referring to and how strong a connection to those arts Qi’s methods represents.
+While he names some of these arts in the Ji Xiao Xin Shu, it is a matter of some mystery and controversy exactly which arts he is referring to and how strong a connection to those arts Qi’s methods represent.

 For the dao methods that he developed, it would seem he took a good deal of inspiration from the Japanese that he encountered.
 As mentioned, the accounts of Japanese pirates often talk about their weapons and the intimidation that brandishing them produced.
 Also, the Japanese methods of being extremely mobile on the battle field by employing small squads and very mobile footwork.
 Leaping and running were common, and there seems to be a good deal of effort in creating chaos for the opponent.